kemayo/leech/README.markdown

  * Fanfiction.net
  * Sta.sh
+ * DeviantArt galleries/collections

 Contributing
 ---

 If you submit a pull request to add support for another site, I will nigh-certainly accept it.

+Run [EpubCheck](https://github.com/IDPF/epubcheck) on epubs you generate to make sure they're not breaking.